Samuel D. Thompson: 2011 election

-Following the reapportionment of the legislative districts for the 2010 Census, Thompson's hometown of Old Bridge was moved to the new 12th district which was spread across the counties of Burlington, Ocean, Monmouth, and Middlesex.
+Following the reapportionment of the legislative districts for the 2010 Census, Thompson's hometown of Old Bridge was moved to the new 12th district, which was spread across the counties of Burlington, Ocean, Monmouth, and Middlesex.
 The four Republican county committees endorsed Thompson to be the Senator from the new district and was elected in the 2011 general election defeating Democrat Robert "Bob" Brown.

 2017 election

 Thompson defeated challenger Art Haney in the June 3, 2021 primary and Democrat David Lande in the general election.

 Tenure

-He sits on three Senate committees (Budget and Appropriations, Environment and Energy, and State Government, Wagering, Tourism & Historic Preservation) and two joint committees (Housing Affordability and Public Schools).
+He sat on three Senate committees (Budget and Appropriations, Environment and Energy, and State Government, Wagering, Tourism & Historic Preservation) and two joint committees (Housing Affordability and Public Schools).
 In May 2017, Thompson introduced a bill to designate Streptomyces griseus as New Jersey's State Microbe, to be added to the state's other state symbols.
 S. griseus was chosen for this honor because it is a New Jersey native that made unique contributions to healthcare and scientific research worldwide.
 A strain of S. griseus that produced the antibiotic streptomycin was discovered in New Jersey in 1916 and developed into an antibiotic by a Rutgers University team by Albert Schatz and Selman Waksman in 1943.
 A companion bill was introduced in the Assembly in June 2017 by Annette Quijano.
 During the 2019 budget fight, Democrats passed a budget without Governor Phil Murphy's millionaires tax.
 Thompson was one of six Republicans to vote for the budget.